willosbourne/oh-sht/README.md

 ### Local Development

 For local development, a symlink is required to allow the demo app to import the web component.
-This is because Create React App's webpack configuration doesn't allow imports outside of the src/ directory.

 The symlink is automatically created when you run the `install:all` script: